Golden Tetra (Hyphessobrycon moniliger)

 |Lifespan||3 - 5 years|

 |PH||6.0 - 7.0|

 |GH||5 - 15|

-Natural Habitat of the Golden Tetra
+Photos of the Golden Tetra

 Golden Tetras are endemic to the middle Rio Araguaia and Rio Tocantins Basin in Central Brazil in South America.
 They inhabit shallow, slow-moving waters with woody areas of fallen branches and roots.
 Due to the slow release of organic acids and tannins from decaying plant material, the water is typically stained brown.
 These habitats are usually full of aquatic plants and generally are underneath overhanging riparian vegetation.